harenbergsd/ett-vid-clipper/README.md

 ## Web Interface

 A Gradio-based web interface is available for easier video processing through a user-friendly GUI.
+The web interface now uses direct function calls to the core processing logic, providing better performance and integration compared to the previous subprocess-based approach.

 ### Features

 - 🎥 Upload MP4 video files through a web interface
-- 🚀 One-click processing with real-time progress display
+- 🚀 One-click processing with direct function calls (no subprocess overhead)
+- 📊 Organized settings with Basic and Advanced sections
+- 🔧 Collapsible Advanced Settings for cleaner interface
-- 📋 View command output and processing status
+- 📋 Real-time processing output display
 - 🎯 Automatic clip extraction and compilation

 ### Running the Web Interface